SDIsl/valentin-addons/sysadmin_base/README.rst

 **Stock**

-* Any product have an option of being an internal equipment, giving the posibility of a new page of Technical Information of the equipment.
+* Any product have an option of being an internal equipment.
-* Implements an option that allows you to populate hardware fields of items associated to products that are associated with a category that has the "Show hardware properties" option enabled.
 * Each product can be associated with an item.

 **Employees**